apache/trafficserver/doc/admin-guide/plugins/ssl_session_reuse.en.rst

 The SSL Session Reuse plugin relies on Redis for communication.
 To deploy build your own redis server or use a standard rpm package.
 It must be installed on at least one box in the ATS group.
 We have it installed on two boxes in a failover scenario.
-The SSL Session Resuse configuration file describes how to communicate with the redis servers.
+The SSL Session Reuse configuration file describes how to communicate with the redis servers.

 * :ts:cv:`proxy.config.ssl.session_cache` should be set to 2 to enable the ATS implementation of session cache
 * :ts:cv:`proxy.config.ssl.session_cache.size` and :ts:cv:`proxy.config.ssl.session_cache.num_buckets` may need to be adjusted to ensure good hash table performance for your workload.
 For example, we needed to increase the number of buckets to avoid long hash chains.